 Christian wedding decor

-Hobby Lobby is our favorite resource for finding Bible verse signs to use at weddings.
+Hobby Lobby and Amazon are our favorite resources for finding Bible verse signs and other decor elements to use at weddings.
 It’s a great way to display God’s Word at your wedding and reception and then display in your home.

 Christian wedding ideas for ceremony